History of the Conference

 Since its founding, the Conference has expanded to consider a wide variety of poetic, mythological, and fairytale traditions.

-In the ’80s and ’90s, there was much discussion among the Conference community about the changes contemporary men were (and are, still) going through; “the New Father” is sometimes added to the Conference title, in recognition of this movement.
+“The New Father” made its first appearance in the name of the conference in 1977.
+In the ’80s and ’90s, there was much discussion among the Conference community about the changes contemporary men were (and are, still) going through, in balance with a continued exploration of mother consciousness and its many expressions and embodiments.

 The role of story and myth